OlivierWierda/Texel-Density-Scaling-Calculator/README.md

 A web-based tool for calculating texture scaling factors to achieve consistent texel density across 3D assets.

 ## What It Does

 Calculates the exact scale factor needed to convert textures between different densities and resolutions.
 Input your current texture specs and target requirements - get the precise scaling value to use in image editing software or ComfyUI.
+The calculator assumes a 1:1 UV mapping where the texture covers exactly the mesh size specified.

 LINK TO TOOL: [Texel Density Scale Calculator](https://olivierwierda.github.io/Texel-Density-Scaling-Calculator/)